About The Princess Royal

 The Princess Royal competed in the 1976 Montreal Olympic Games as a member of the British Three-Day Event team.

-Her Royal Highness is a British member of the International Olympic Committee and she took part in London's successful bid to host the 2012 Olympic Games.
+Her Royal Highness is President of the British Olympic Association and a Member of the International Olympic Committee.
+The Princess took part in London's successful bid to host the 2012 Olympic Games, and visited Team GB in Rio ahead of the 2016 games.

 Her daughter Zara has followed her mother into a successful riding career.
 She won a silver medal at the London 2012 Olympics and was presented with her medal by The Princess Royal.